Japan-Digital-Archives/JDA-scripts/kahoku/readme.md

 ### Why Resumption Tokens?
 The Kahoku API exposes `from`, `to`, and `until`-date filtering url params which would at first glance seem to make for a better option, but unfortuantely these are limited to only `date_modified` (as far as I could tell).

+## Images
+Asahi files contain both a higher res and thumbnail image.
+Following the Asahi precedent, the higher res image is downloaded for manual upload to S3 and the `uri` is linked to that future location on S3 by its ID.
+As with Asahi, this could be automated easily.

 ## Google Maps API
 - Google Maps is used to convert the `location` into `lat`/`long` coordinates.
 Right now, a free API key is being used that is rate limited.